intel-lab-lkp/linux/Documentation/process/code-of-conduct-interpretation.rst

 behavior and make amends for it in the setting the violation has taken place.

-The Code of Conduct Committee receives reports about unacceptable behaviors when they don't get resolved through community discussions.
+The Code of Conduct Committee receives reports about unacceptable behaviors when they do not get resolved through community discussions.
 The Code of Conduct committee takes measures to restore productive and respectful collaboration when an unacceptable behavior has negatively impacted that relationship.